 It’s not just the plan advisor—employee retirement plan management requires a team approach, and you should have the right questions in mind when evaluating your options as a plan sponsor.

-Employee retirement plans generally have an advisor, custodian, recordkeeper, and outside administrator.
-The recordkeeping and outside administration functions may be provided by the same firm (referred to as a “bundled” plan) or the outside administration can be provided by a third-party administrator or TPA (referred to as an “unbundled” plan).
+Employee retirement plans generally have an advisor, custodian, recordkeeper, and administrator.
+The recordkeeping and administration functions may be provided by the same firm (referred to as a “bundled” plan) or the administration can be provided by a third-party administrator or TPA (referred to as an “unbundled” plan).

 We will explore these roles in greater detail and offer you the key questions to consider when evaluating your options as a plan sponsor.